Tyson Foods logo

 Action Items

-• AUTOMATE: Expand automation to 50% of facilities by Q4 2025 to reduce labor dependency and improve margins
+• AUTOMATION: Expand automation to reduce labor dependency

 Tyson Foods logo